dspitzle/XML_Brute_Old/README.md

 ## TO DO

 There are several outstanding issues that need work to get this ready for general use and enhancement, and [projects](../../projects) have been added for them.
+If you're interested in getting involved, check out the [Contributor guidelines](../CONTRIBUTING.MD)